curateteaching/digitalpedagogy/keywords/fiction.md

 This syllabus integrates a variety of digital tools (including Named Entity Recognition, Digitization, [Voyant](https://voyant-tools.org/)) into a survey of the rise of the novel with a masterful selection of primary texts and literary theory.
 The result is a syllabus that manages to simultaneously cover a key subject in literary history (the emergence, growth, and evolution of the novel as a genre), while critically scrutinizing that very narrative, and providing introductions to a range of tools of approaches in the process.
 The tools are not merely tacked on, but are integral to the examination of the “rise” of the novel the syllabus offers.

-The syllabuses readings and activities provide a model for how to integrate digital tools alongside more conventional activities (e.g. close reading, descriptive bibliography).
+The class's [assignments](https://github.com/rbuurma/rise-2017/tree/master/Assignments) provide an ideal model for how to integrate digital tools alongside more conventional activities (e.g. close reading, descriptive bibliography).

 #### Fundamental Plot Arcs, Seen Through Multidimensional Analysis of thousands of TV and Movie Scripts
 ![screenshot](./images/fiction_schmidt_phrase-i-love-you.png)